hmxmilohax/rock-band-2-deluxe/README.md

 ### Playing *Rock Band 2 Deluxe* requires these things:

 - **A vanilla copy of Rock Band 2** for PS3, Xbox 360, or Wii that you can extract onto your PC.
+The **USA** version is required.
-    - The **USA** version is required for PS3 (`BLUS30147`).
+    - (PS3: `BLUS30147`, 360: `45410869`)
-- For Console: A **modded/hacked PS3, Xbox 360, or Wii** and a way to transfer files to it.
-An SD card is required for Wii.
+- For Console: A **modded/hacked PS3 or Xbox 360** and a way to transfer files to it.
-- For Emulator: A PC capable of running RPCS3 or Dolphin.
+- For Emulator: A PC capable of running RPCS3.

 <br/>